mohitkr05/aws-learning-by-doing/docs/notes/01_introduction/Introduction-to-Virtualization.md

 # Introduction to Virtualization, VPS and AWS Lightsail

-## Day 3 Goals

-- [ ] Understand the concept of Virtualization
-- [ ] How virtualization enables cloud computing
-- [ ] What is a Virtual Private Server (VPS) ?
-- [ ] How VPS were part of web hosting solutions.
-- [ ] Introduction to AWS Lightsail

 ## Virtualization

 Virtualization is a technology that enables the creation of multiple virtual versions of hardware and software resources, such as servers, operating systems, and storage devices, on a single physical machine.
 It allows users to run multiple operating systems and applications on a single physical machine, without having to purchase additional hardware or software resources.